Libr-AI/fairlib/docs/_sources/tutorial_notebooks/tutorial_manipulate_dist.md.txt

 2. Analysis the loaded dataset distribution
 3. Resample isntacnes based on their target labels and protected labels

-Impelemtations for steps 1 and 4 are the same with others.
+Implementations for steps 1 and 4 are the same with others.
 Please see [dataloader](https://hanxudong.github.io/fairlib/reference_api_dataloaders.html) for detailed description.

 ## Load data

 Similar to long-tail leaning, the data distribution is essentially the label distributions.
-However, besides the target label in long-tail leanring, we also need to consider the demographic labels.
+However, besides the target label in long-tail learning, we also need to consider the demographic labels.

-Since the input distribution is not required for manipulating data distributions, we just create synthetic labels for demostration purpose.
+Since the input distribution is not required for manipulating data distributions, we just create synthetic labels for demonstration purpose.

 ```python